We know that high performance organizations have a clear purpose that inspires workers.

 What you can do now

 - Get clear in your own mind that Agile is a means, not the end.

 - Watch your words and behaviour for signs of seeing Agile as the goal.

 - Clarify what your organizational goals are.

 - Look for ways Agile can support organizational goals.

 Where to Learn More

-Join me worldwide for my unique Certified Agile Leadership Experience (CAL1) to unlock high performance in your organization.
+Join me worldwide for my unique Certified Agile Leadership Experience (CAL1) to learn a detailed playbook for how to deliver high performance in your organization.